danlentz/printv/README.md

       (setf *y* (sqrt *x*))
       (setf *y* (/ 1 *y*)))

-This produces the following text to PRINTV's output stream, but still results in the same value:  `0.70710677.`
+This produces the following text to PRINTV's output stream, and still results in the same returned value:  `0.70710677.`

     ;;;   (DEFVAR *Y*) => *Y*
     ;;;   (DEFPARAMETER *X* 2) => *X*